Joining a NYC Food Coop: Shopping Locally and Investing in Your Community

 18 Putnam Avenue between Downing Street and Grand Avenue

-Every adult member of your household must become a member and work a minimum of two hours every two weeks.
+Every adult member of your household must become a member and work a minimum of two hours every four weeks.